pzemtsov/pzemtsov.github.io/_posts/2014-04-15-demultiplexing-of-e1.md

 The entire project is available on [Github](http://github.com/) in a repository:
 [{{ site.REPO-E1 }}]({{ site.REPO-E1 }})

-A problem definition
+Problem definition
 --------------------

 An **[E1 stream](http://en.wikipedia.org/wiki/E-carrier#E1_frame_structure)**
-is a network line, most commonly used in digital telephony, capable of carrying 2048000 bits per second.
-This capacity is used to carry 32 streams of 64000 bits/sec, each of which is sufficient for one side of a telephonic conversation.
+is a network line, most commonly used in digital telephony, capable of carrying 2,048,000 bits per second.
+This capacity is used to carry 32 streams of 64,000 bits/sec, each of which is sufficient for one side of a telephonic conversation.
 These individual streams are combined together using a technique called **[Time Division Multiplexing](http://en.wikipedia.org/wiki/Time-division_multiplexing)**.
 This simply means that time is divided into equal portions and these portions are allocated to the streams in round-robin fashion.
 That's why component streams of the E1 are called **timeslots**.
 Fortunately for us, the unit of transmission was chosen as a very convenient 8 bits, which allows us to view an E1 stream as well as its timeslots as byte streams.
-The source stream (256000 bytes/sec) can be considered a sequence of 32-byte frames, where the n<sup>th</sup> byte of each frame belongs to the n<sup>th</sup> timeslot.
-This way each timeslot receives 8000 bytes per second.
+The source stream (256,000 bytes/sec) can be considered a sequence of 32-byte frames, where the n<sup>th</sup> byte of each frame belongs to the n<sup>th</sup> timeslot.
+This way each timeslot receives 8,000 bytes per second.
 These bytes per seconds are not important for the de-multiplexing process itself; I only mention them because I want to compare the speed of our de-multiplexer with the actual speed of the stream.